Skip to main content

 Script Eligibility

-For a Python script to be runnable by oteltest, it must both be executable and define an implementation of the OtelTest abstract base class.
+For a Python script to be runnable by oteltest, it must implement the OtelTest abstract base class, either formally by inheriting from OtelTest, or informally by merely containing the name "OtelTest" and implementing the methods.
 The script below has an implementation called MyOtelTest:

 import time